Pretoria University Law Press (PULP)

 After submission

 Once you have submitted your entry via email, you will receive an acknowledgement of receipt.
-This means that your entry is successful.
-The competition closes on 30 June 2023.
-From 1 July 2023, the panel of experts will review all the entries.
-The announcement of the winner will be made in November 2023.
+This means that your entry has been successfully received.
+The competition closes on 31 July 2024.
+From 1 August 2024, the panel of experts will review all the entries.
+The announcement of the winner will be made in November 2024.

 Research, Marketing and Publishing Assistant